TrinityCore/tc-wiki/database/335/characters/character_pet.md

 &nbsp;

 ### CreatedBySpell
-The SpellID from Spell.dbc that has created this pet.
+The [Spell ID](/files/DBC/335/spell#id) that has created this pet.
 May be 0 if pet was tamed via command `.pet create` For hunters, this is [Tame Beast](https://aowow.trinitycore.info/?spell=13481) or [Call Pet](https://aowow.trinitycore.info/?spell=883).
 For warlocks, mages or death knight, it is the spell that summoned the creature.
 &nbsp;

 ### PetType
 The type of pet that this is.
 | ID | Name | Comment |
 |----|------|---------|
 | 0 | SUMMON_PET | Warlock, Mage, Death Knight |